Joan Capdevila: Benfica

-On 21 July 2011, aged 33, Capdevila moved abroad for the first time, joining S.L.
-Benfica of Portugal on a two-year contract.
-On 20 August he made his official debut in a 3–1 Primeira Liga defeat of C.D.
-Feirense at the Estádio da Luz, but was not included in the squad for the group stages of the Champions League, which prompted rumours that he would seek to leave in the January transfer window.
+On 21 July 2011, aged 33, Capdevila moved abroad for the first time, joining Benfica of Portugal on a two-year contract.
+On 20 August, he made his official debut in a 3–1 Primeira Liga defeat of Feirense at the Estádio da Luz, but was not included in the squad for the group stages of the Champions League, which prompted rumours that he would seek to leave in the January transfer window.
 Manager Jorge Jesus confirmed that another newly signed, Brazilian Emerson, would start at left-back and that the Spaniard would find it difficult to be included in matchday squads.

 However, during the final stages of the season, Jesus gave Capdevila a long run as a starter, and he made his Champions League debut for the Lisbon club on 4 April 2012, playing the second leg of the quarter-finals against Chelsea, a 2–1 loss at Stamford Bridge (3–1 on aggregate).
 He was also the habitual first-choice during the domestic League Cup, which Benfica won for the fourth time in a row, and finished the campaign with 12 competitive matches.

-Later years
+Later career

 On 27 July 2012, Capdevila agreed on a return to his first professional club Espanyol.
 He was released alongside Simão Sabrosa on 22 May 2014, after only ten overall appearances in his second season.

-On 16 July 2014, Capdevila signed for NorthEast United FC, as their marquee player ahead of the inaugural Indian Super League season.
+On 16 July 2014, Capdevila signed for NorthEast United, as their marquee player ahead of the inaugural Indian Super League season.
 He said: “India is a huge country and it should be a privilege for me to be a small part in popularising this global game here and working with the young talented footballers of North East India”.
 He started in the franchise's first match, a 1–0 win over the Kerala Blasters at the Indira Gandhi Athletic Stadium, being deployed by manager Ricki Herbert as a central defender.
-On 27 November, in a 3–0 home victory against league leaders Chennaiyin FC, he was sent off after 72 minutes for a second yellow card, as his team went on to rank in last position.
+On 27 November, in a 3–0 home victory against league leaders Chennaiyin, he was sent off after 72 minutes for a second yellow card, as his team went on to rank in last position.

-Capdevila changed countries again on 21 January 2015, joining Belgian Pro League's Lierse SK.
+Capdevila changed countries again on 21 January 2015, joining Belgian Pro League's Lierse.
 In May, he suffered a knee injury in training, ruling him out for six months.
-He returned to the Iberian Peninsula on 1 June 2016, signing for FC Santa Coloma, champions of Andorra's Primera Divisió.
+He returned to the Iberian Peninsula on 1 June 2016, signing for Santa Coloma, champions of Andorra's Primera Divisió.

 On 5 July 2017, the 39-year-old Capdevila announced his retirement.